aagoldingay/piano-cheat-sheets/README.md

 # piano-cheat-sheets

-Useful piano basics designed to be easily consumed by begineers as a helpful tool for practicing.
+Useful piano basics designed to be easily consumed by beginners as a helpful tool for practicing.

 *NOTE:* I am a beginner myself, so this project will update as I progress.
 Please raise issues if you see anything wrong or have any suggestions!